k3s-io/k3s-ansible/README.md

 `k3s_wait_ready` holds the node until the API server reports it `Ready`.
 That proves the kubelet has registered and is accepting workload, and it says nothing about etcd.
 A server checks itself; an agent holds no kubeconfig, so its check runs on the first server.

-`k3s_server_wait_etcd_voters` holds each server until every server the run has already started carries `EtcdIsVoter=True`.
-A member that has just restarted rejoins etcd as a learner and becomes a voter only once it has caught up, `Ready` does not report that, and a learner does not count towards the quorum that the next restart needs.
-This is the gate that keeps a rolling run from taking the quorum down.
+`k3s_server_wait_etcd_voters` checks one thing: that every server this run has started so far reports the `EtcdIsVoter=True` node condition.
+A member that has just restarted rejoins etcd as a learner and becomes a voter only once it has caught up, and `Ready` does not report that.
+Holding the play until the restarted member is a voter again is what stops the next restart from meeting a cluster that is one member short of the quorum it counted on.
+It says nothing about a quorum lost some other way, and a cluster that was already short of voters before the run stays short.

 ```yaml
 k3s_wait_ready: true